 Project closing process is completed after completion of all the scope of work and the project management processes.
 A formal agreement is reqired between the contractor and the customer.
 A set of formal processes should be completed before prior to the closure.

-Projects life cycle phases may vary from project to project, industry to industry.
+However projects life cycle phases may vary from project to project, industry to industry.
+In some projects and industries these phases may be combined considering the project’s requirements.
 The project management life cycle is an important concept of project management.
 It will be usefull to know Five project life cycle phases for a successful project management.